smit-1z/Certificates/README.md

 # Certificates
-A Repository for all the certificates from internships and courses that I have Completed.
+A Repository that contains all the certificates from internships and courses that I have Completed.